 Although the company’s earnings have been slightly lumpy, the general picture is one of steady and fairly rapid growth.
-In fact, before the less than stellar results of 2015 the company’s growth rate had averaged around 9% per year.
+In fact, before the less-than-stellar results of 2015, the company’s growth rate had averaged around 9% per year.

 However, that figure has come down as a consequence of a collapse in profits and a 50% cut in the latest final dividend.

-A few years ago the idea of Rolls-Royce cutting its dividend was unthinkable, but thanks to an economic slowdown in some of its most important markets, an ongoing transition from old engine models to new models, and a relatively expensive cost-base, management have decided that a dividend cut is in the best interests of the company’s long-term future.
+A few years ago the idea of Rolls-Royce cutting its dividend was unthinkable, but thanks to an economic slowdown in some of its most important markets, an ongoing transition from old engine models to new models, and a relatively expensive cost-base, management has decided that a dividend cut is in the best interests of the company’s long-term future.

 My key financial metrics for Rolls-Royce are as follows (compared to the FTSE 100):